gromoslaw-kroczka/home-server-backup/README.md

 * Delete old backup files
 * Archive bakcup every 10 days

-## To execute it, use the following command:
+## To execute it, use the following command
 `$ sudo ./homeServerBackup.sh -t <TYPE (instant/daily)>`
     <instant> used for executing script from terminal
     <daily> used in 'sudo crontab' for scheduled backups

-## TODO list
+## Developement checklists
-- [] Add appropriate script description in README.md file
+- [ ] Appropriate script description in README.md file
-- [] Add conditional messages - depend if script success or not
+- [ ] Conditional messages - depend if script success or not
-- [] Add release version to download (in which file format?)
+- [ ] Release version to download (in which file format?)